icelary/kirk/songs.md

 > Legends aren't measured by years that they spend
 > But by causes they champion, the truths they defend

+## Legacy - by Jack Conrad

+<iframe frameborder="0" width="315" height="560" src="https://www.youtube.com/embed/aSbHgK7TCVM" allow="fullscreen"></iframe>

+Released: September 11, 2025

+> My heart breaks for his little girl
+> Knowing Daddy ain't coming home
+> What kind of world we living in
+> One where killing a father is condoned

 ## Charlie's Torch - by Servant Zero

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/3Be7jCQ5xVs" allow="fullscreen"></iframe>